danchyy/danchyy.github.io/en/about.md

 Originally this site started as an [Instagram page](https://www.instagram.com/bballytics), where I posted various charts.
 That evolved to a [Facebook page](https://www.facebook.com/bballytics) since more detailed posts can be written there.

-All the content which you will read here, you can read on [Facebook page](https://www.facebook.com/bballytics) as well, while the Instagram page is a bit rusty.
+All the content which you will read here, you can read on both of those social media profiles.

 ### Contact